The following working terms apply to the virtual assistants (VA) who are hired through the Virtual Latinos Agency.

 - Commissions: Most jobs don’t offer a sales commission, if your does, it will be communicated to you via E-mail by one of our team members

-Your day-to-day tasks communication will be with the client, but you will send a weekly report of your work and time-tracking activities to the Virtual Latinos team
+Your day-to-day tasks communication will be with the client, but you will send a report every 2 weeks of your work and time-tracking activities to the Virtual Latinos team

 - Communication: Most VAs communicate with our clients through Telegram, Slack, or WhatsApp.
 Other may use other similar tools, the choice is up to our Client